 “The railroad is part of the city of Altoona.
 This is how Altoona came to existence.
 I take pride in being a railroader and I take pride in protecting, educating and teaching our community about the rail.”

 Chief Jesse James was born and raised in the Chippewa Valley.
-He is a 15-year veteran of law enforcement.
+He is a 15-year-plus veteran of law enforcement and, in 2018, was elected to the Wisconsin State Assembly, representing District 68.
 He started his career in April of 2001 with the Spring Valley Police Department as a part-time officer.
 He also worked with the Elmwood Police Department and the Altoona Police Department.
 In December of 2002 he was offered a full-time position with the Altoona Police Department.

 He has also worked with staff to educate the community regarding the railroad traffic in the City of Altoona, including the creation of a city ordinance to address trespassing on the railroad.